On The Robustness of Price-Anticipating Kelly Mechanism

-\textbf{Logarithmic Utility Functions:} We evaluate the correctness of lower bounds for logarithmic utility functions in the form $U_{\SA_i}(d_i) = a_i\log(1+b_id_i)$ where $a_i$ and $b_i$ are random positive parameters in the range [0, 1].
-The number of benign agents is set to five.
-Fig.\ref{fig:Logbd_VmalVnom} illustrates the ratio $\frac{\SU_{mal}}{\SU_{max}}$ when the willingness factor $\theta$ increases from 0 to 3.
-The model of lower bound is that taken from the scenario of linear utility functions.
-One can clearly see that the ratio $\frac{\SU_{mal}}{\SU_{max}}$ of logarithmic utility functions is always above our mathematical bound.
-Similarly, the ratios of $\frac{\SU_{mal}}{\SU_{nom}}$, $\frac{\SV_{mal}}{\SV_{max}}$ and $\frac{\SV_{mal}}{\SV_{nom}}$ are lowered bounded by the corresponding lower bounds for linear utility functions.
-Note that the upper bounds for linear utility functions do not apply to the scenarios for logarithmic utility functions.
+\textbf{Logarithmic Utility Functions:} We evaluate the lower bounds for logarithmic utility functions in the form $U_{\SA_i}(d_i) = a_i\log(1+b_id_i)$ where $a_i$ and $b_i$ are random positive parameters in the range [0, 1].
+The number of benign users is set to five.
+Fig.\ref{fig:Logbd_VmalVnom}$\sim$\ref{fig:Logbd_VmalVnomLog} demonstrate the correctness of the lower bounds for general utility functions.
+One can observe that in each set of experiments, the lower bound is sensitive to the change of the willingness factor in a certain range.
+Note that the upper bounds of the scenario with linear utility functions do not apply to the one with logarithmic utility functions.